rellermeyer/99tsp/matlab/integer_programming/ReadMe.md

  [1] enter "echo "TSP_solver_functional('a280.tsp')" | matlab -nosplash -nodesktop , in the command line
 [2] wait, and end results will display
 [3] View results in file "solution.txt"
+    Note :: this is a set of n (longitude,latitude) pairs of city data And there is no particular order.
+Joining these edges though, should reuslt in the TSP solution